pytorch/tutorials/prototype_source/quantization_in_pytorch_2_0_export_tutorial.rst

             return model

         def validate(self, model: torch.fx.GraphModule) -> None:
-            """validate the annotated graph is supported by the backend""" pass
+            """validate if the annotated graph is supported by the backend""" pass

         @classmethod
         def get_supported_operators(cls) -> List[OperatorConfig]:
-            """return the operator list which is supported by the backend""" return []
+            """return the OperatorConfig list supported by the backend.
+            An OperatorConfig is a mapping from QuantizationConfig to a list of operators patterns.
+            The return value can be used to check:
+                1. If a QuantizationConfig is supported by the BackendQuantizer.
+                2. For a specific QuantizationConfig, if an operators' pattern is supported by the BackendQuantizer.
+            """
+            return []

 3. Annotate common operator patterns